AmaliT/git-novice/03-create.md

 ~~~

 But if we add the `-a` flag to show everything,
-we can see that Git has created a hidden directory within `planets` called `.git`:
+we can see that Git has created a hidden directory within `Blueskies16` called `.git`:

 ~~~ {.bash}
 $ ls -a